piperod/bomag-compare-hub/BOMAG-CompareHub-Notebook.md

 ### Summary View
 - `Summary.tsx` implements a global summary page with a transposed table (machines as columns, properties as rows).
 - Interactive toggling of visible machines (columns) and properties (rows) with '×' icons.
-- Tabs for SDR, LTR, and (optionally) HTR lines.
+- Tabs for Single Drum Roller, LTR, and (optionally) HTR lines.
 - Consistent styling and image handling as in the detail view.
 - Added a TCO timeline table at the bottom, with color-coded price cells and TCO values.